founderlab/fl-admin/readme.md

 Changes:

+- 0.4.1: Quill editor is supported.
+Added the `input` option for form fields.
+To use quill set it like so: `input: 'rich_text'`
 - 0.4.0: Pagination added; field.inline setting renamed to list_edit
 - 0.3.0: State shape changes for pagination
 - 0.2.0: belongsTo relations can be saved